BHAVANI514/books/README.md

 A simple Golang web API that allows users to search for books, submit reviews, and receive real-time notifications for new reviews.
 This application utilizes the [Gutendex API](https://gutendex.com/) for fetching book details and features an in-memory review system with optional WebSocket notifications.

-# Book Rating API

-A simple Golang web API that allows users to search for books, submit reviews, and receive real-time notifications for new reviews.
-This application utilizes the [Gutendex API](https://gutendex.com/) for fetching book details and features an in-memory review system with optional WebSocket notifications.

 ---

 ## Features